Activation Quantization of Vision Encoders Needs Prefixing Registers: Related work

 \section{Related work}

-\textbf{Outlier in large-scale transformers.} In large-scale transformers, it has been observed that some activation magnitudes at certain layers become significantly larger than others; this phenomenon is referred to as the emergence of outliers \citep{kovaleva2021bert,timkey2021all,bondarenko2021understanding,dettmers2022gpt3}. \citet{sun2024massive} conducts a systematic study of outliers, to show that they arise due to the softmax in the self-attention mechanism in LLMs and ViTs.
-They show that certain tokens in LLMs, e.g., $\langle\mathtt{BOS}\rangle$ or $\langle\mathtt{SEP}\rangle$, consistently exhibit extreme activation magnitudes.
-Several works in the vision domain show that outlier tokens in ViTs typically correspond to uninformative uniform background patches, and that removing them can improve internal representations \citep{darcet2024vision, jiang2025vision, lu2025artifacts}.
-In contrast to LLMs, it remains unclear which ``specific'' visual tokens give rise to outliers in ViT-based vision encoders, given different characteristics between language and image data (e.g., different images have different backgrounds).
-In this work, we find that, across a wide range of vision encoders, outlier tokens typically emerge in intermediate blocks and exhibit similar features across images, enabling them to be pre-computed for a given use-case, such as post-training quantization.
+\paragraph{\textbf{Outliers in large-scale transformers.}} In large-scale transformers, some activations in certain layers can attain magnitudes significantly larger than others---a phenomenon known as the \textit{emergence of outliers} \cite{kovaleva2021bert,timkey2021all,bondarenko2021understanding,dettmers2022gpt3}.
+Sun et al. \cite{sun2024massive} provide a systematic analysis and show that these outliers arise from the softmax operation in self-attention in both LLMs and ViTs.
+In LLMs, extreme activations are often concentrated on special tokens such as $\langle\mathtt{BOS}\rangle$ or $\langle\mathtt{SEP}\rangle$.
+In ViTs, several studies report that outlier tokens typically correspond to uninformative background patches, and removing them can improve internal representations \cite{darcet2024vision, jiang2025vision, lu2025artifacts}.
+However, it remains unclear which specific visual tokens consistently produce outliers in ViT-based vision encoders, as the corresponding patches vary across images.
+To address this gap, we observe that outlier tokens typically emerge in intermediate blocks and exhibit similar features across images and across a wide range of vision encoders, enabling them to be precomputed for downstream use cases such as PTQ.